New Mexico Intestate Succession Lawyers

 Under New Mexico’s survivorship period, a person must be alive 120 hours longer than you to be eligible to inherit your estate.

-Contact intestate succession lawyers in New Mexico
+Work with experienced intestate succession lawyers in New Mexico